4 Common Chevy LS6 Engine Problems

 LS6 Reliability

 Overall, the LS6 is an extremely reliable engine.
-Outside of some of the 2001 model years, the LS6 engine has very few problems and none that can be potentially catastrophic.
-Most rocker arm and valve spring failures are specific to 2001 models.
-However, outside of these two problems, the 2001 engines were still highly reliable.
+Outside of some of the 2001 model years, the engine has very few problems and none that are serious in nature.

 The block, pistons, valves, heads, etc. are all very strong and can handle some significant power before needing to be upgraded.
 The cooling system on the LS6 is a weak point and will need to be upgraded for track and high horsepower applications.
 Outside of this, the LS6 is capable of surpassing the 200,000 mile mark when stock and properly maintained.